Are you looking at travelling from Helsinki to Tallinn? Then this is everything you need to know about catching the Helsinki Tallinn ferry!

 Megastar is a great choice for families travelling with children as it has a colourful playroom for little ones and a PlayStation for older kids.

 Business and corporate travellers needn’t waste a second of precious time aboard the Helsinki Tallinn ferry thanks to the well-equipped meeting room and conference room.
+This mean you can continue to do your business on the go.

 Shops and restaurants